Alan258IMP/HangmanPro_AICore/README.md

 1. Six pictures of the hangman: At the start of the game or each time the player lose a life, the hangman picture is printed.

 2. Three word lists: A 110-word custom list, a 10000-word list from [mit.edu](https://www.mit.edu/~ecprice/wordlist.10000), and the original 6-word list.
-The player choose which list they want to play with at the start of the game.
+The player chooses which list they want to play with at the start of the game.
 Note that all words with 3 letters or shorter in the 10000-word list are omitted.

-3. A replay function: At the end of the game (when the player correctly guessed the word or run out of lives), instead of directly exiting the game, the player can enter r to replay the game.
+3. A replay function: At the end of the game (when the player correctly guessed the word or run out of lives), instead of directly exiting the game, the player can enter "r" to replay the game.

 4. A cheat mode: Enter "88224646baba" to set number of lives to 27, which effectively makes the player invincible.